 - Create a server snapshot in your Account Management Panel (AMP).

-Install PHP Versions in EasyApache4
+Install PHP Versions with EasyApache4

 - Log into WHM as root.